 Use a drinking fountain incorrectly

 Rome has another type of fountain: those spouting fresh drinking water.
-But using them improperly – putting your mouth to the tap, or even washing your feet in them – can incur the wrath of locals and also land you with a fine.
+But using them improperly – putting your mouth to the tap, or even washing your feet in them – can incur the wrath of locals and even land you with a fine, at least in theory.

 Sit on the steps

 Sitting on Rome’s famous Spanish Steps was, until very recently, a very typical thing to do on a summer evening in the city.
 But a new law makes this a thing of the past.
 It’s now prohibited to sit on the historic steps, which were built in the 1700s and recently restored at a cost of 1.5 million euros.